Dr GM Preston

 such as Pseudomonas syringae

 are able to multiply in the apoplastic fluid that surrounds plant cells, and use toxins, hormones and secreted proteins to suppress plant defences and maintain access to plant nutrients.
 We are using genomic, molecular genetic and metabolomic techniques to investigate how the molecular composition of apoplastic fluid affects the growth of P. syringae

 and other pseudomonads are adapted for growth in plant tissues.
 We are particularly interested in understanding how successful plant pathogens, such as P. syringae

-We collaborate with researchers in the Plant Science and Chemistry departments at Oxford, Rothamsted Research (Prof. Mike Beale and Dr. Jane Ward), UWE (Dr. Dawn Arnold), University of Reading (Dr. Robert Jackson), Kingston University (Dr. Ali Ryan and Dr. Edith Sim) and the University of Sheffield (Dr. Wei Huang) to investigate how factors such as nitrogen, cyanide, toxic metals and plant-derived anti-microbial compounds affect susceptibility and disease resistance in plants, and to develop techniques that can be used to monitor cellular processes and plant defences.
+We collaborate with researchers in the Plant Science and Chemistry departments at Oxford, Rothamsted Research (Prof. Mike Beale and Dr. Jane Ward), UWE (Dr. Dawn Arnold), University of Reading (Dr. Robert Jackson), Kingston University (Dr. Ali Ryan and Dr. Edith Sim) and the University of Sheffield (Dr. Wei Huang) to investigate how factors such as nitrogen, cyanide, metals and plant-derived anti-microbial compounds affect susceptibility and disease resistance in plants, and to develop techniques that can be used to monitor cellular processes and plant defences.
 We have also collaborated with Prof. Jotun Hein (Statistics) to develop in silico

 models of the structure and evolution of metabolic networks in Pseudomonas,